The question nobody has asked

 The Contract for Humanity will accomplish what the shortcut never could: the legal emancipation of all humanity from Yhwh's dominion.
 But that contract does not run through a worship deal in the wilderness.
 It runs through the cross.
 Jesus is choosing the cross over the easy offer.

-This offer exposes something else.
 Christianity teaches that Jesus is Yhwh – God incarnate, second person of the Trinity.
 But if Jesus is Yhwh, these kingdoms already belong to Him.
 You cannot tempt someone with what they already own.
 If Jesus is Yhwh, the tester is offering Yhwh his own property and the entire scene becomes nothing more than a performance piece.
-The offer only functions as a genuine test if the kingdoms belong to someone other than Jesus – which requires Jesus and Yhwh to be two separate beings.

 And notice the sequence.
 Moses was taken to Mount Nebo, shown the promised land from a high place, and died (Deut 34:1–5).
 Yhwh showed him everything he would never have.
 Now Jesus stands on a high place, shown all the kingdoms.
 Same god.
 Same offer.
 And Jesus knows what happened next – because the very next test is a death trap.

-"So you do think Jesus worshipped Yhwh?"
+What about "So you think Jesus worshiped Yhwh?"

 Yes.
 That is exactly what He did.